gnotaras/wordpress-add-meta-tags/readme.txt

 == Screenshots ==

-Screenshots as of v2.1.0.
+Screenshots as of v2.3.5

-1. Add-Meta-Tags administration interface.
+1. Add-Meta-Tags administration interface ( `Options -> Metadata` ).
-2. Enable Metadata meta box in the screen options of the post/page editing panel.
+2. Enable Metadata meta box in the screen options of the post editing panel.
-3. Metadata meta box in the post editing panel.
+3. Metadata box in the post editing panel.
+4. Contact info entries added by Add-Meta-Tags (AMT) in the user profile page.

 == Changelog ==